shauninman/MinUI/README.md

 - Hold menu and select at same time to open up game switcher

 Deep sleep:
-- First the device goes into light sleep mode the screen turns off and the Leds will pulse briefly to let you know its in light sleep, after 2 minutes the device will go in full deep sleep and the leds will also turn completely off.
+- First the device goes into light sleep mode the screen turns off and the Leds will pulse 5 times to let you know its in light sleep, after 2 minutes the device will go in full deep sleep and the leds will also turn completely off.

 # Original MinUI's readme:
 MinUI is a focused, custom launcher and libretro frontend for [a variety of retro handhelds](#supported-devices).